 STOLEN ELEPHANT THEATRE

 Stolen Elephant Theatre adapt works of literature and events of history for the stage.
+We specialise in Storytelling Theatre, and work with a range of practitioners from various disciplines.
 We are based in Edinburgh.
-Our style is often comic, sometimes poetic, and occasionally thought-provoking.

-Our Artistic Director Andy Dickinson is a writer, performer, and a producer.
+Our Artistic Director Andy Dickinson is a writer, performer, and producer.
 His comic play Shackleton and his Stowaway was published by Methuen in 2019.
-Other writing credits include Tam O’Shanter, Tales & Whisky, Larisa, and Sancho Panza.
+Other writing credits include Tam O’Shanter, Tales & Whisky, Larisa, and Mark Twain’s The Stolen White Elephant and Another Tale.

-He has produced for the multi- award-winning Tangram Theatre Company, with Fuente Ovejuna; for the Olivier Award winning playwright Grae Cleugh, with Scottish Widows; and for another Olivier Award winning playwright, Jack Shepherd, with a revival of In Lambeth at Southwark Playhouse.
+He helped establish the Spanish Theatre Company in London; has produced for the multi- award-winning Tangram Theatre Company, with Fuente Ovejuna; for the Olivier Award winning playwright Grae Cleugh, with Scottish Widows; and for another Olivier Award winning playwright, Jack Shepherd, with In Lambeth at Southwark Playhouse.

 Image ©Alexander Goudie Burns the Bard.
 Burns the National Poet.
 Whose masterpiece was, is, and always will be ‘Tam O’ Shanter’ - using comic storytelling Burns brings to life his fascination for Scottish folk tales.
 And for the supernatural.
 In 'Tam O Shanter and the...